 - Likelihood to close (%)

-Trying to manage sales teams effectively with spreadsheets and disjointed outdated systems causes more problems than it solves.
-Harness technology's power to streamline managing your sales pipeline and gain full visibility at every stage.
-Doing so allows you and your salespeople to be proactive and strategic, attract more prospects, move them through the pipeline faster and close more deals.
+Trying to manage Sales teams effectively with spreadsheets and disjointed outdated systems causes more problems than it solves.
+Instead, harness AI-powered forecasting technology, such as Xactly Forecasting, to streamline sales pipeline management and gain full visibility at every stage.
+Doing so allows you and your salespeople to be proactive and strategic, attract more prospects, accelerate pipeline generation, and close more deals.